savashn/ecewo-docs/src/content/docs/docs/async-operations.md

 } ctx_t;
 ```

-`Req *req` and `Res *res` must be in the struct everytime.
+`Req *req` and `Res *res` must be in the struct everytime, we move their memory between the chains.
 The others are the variables we will use in the async operations.

 ### Step 2: Create An Entry Point